netpositive-money/netpositive-money.github.io/elm-pages/content/partners/index.md

 Of course, all this certainty comes with a price tag.
 They calculate about $33/t CO2.

+[Tradewater](https://tradewater.us/) offers another great alternative.
+In the words of Giving Green:

+> Tradewater’s mission is to find and destroy refrigerants and other gases with
+> warming potential up to 10,000 times that of carbon dioxide.
+They work
+> worldwide to find these gases, purchase them, and then destroy them.
+Priced at
+> $15 per ton of CO2 removed, Tradewater offers one of the most attractive
+> combinations of price and certainty.

 ## How much should I give?